same2828/temp/yir.md

 ## Project Delivery & Ownership:

+- Overview
+  - Taking full ownership of work from idea to completion.
+  - Taking ownership, clarifying ambiguity, managing risks, and delivering valuable outcomes.
 - L2
   - Think about a feature request you broke down into actionable steps, or a time you identified the root cause of an issue, not just the symptoms.
 - L3